 We are at the northern border of natural hazelnut Corylus avellana which grows naturally in the region.
 We have an exceptional 0,4 ha natural hazelnut grove on our property: how to maintain and nurture it?
-We have planted in 2015 and 2016 other Corylus types and species as well as Juglans sp. and Carya sp. and of course several other fruit trees and berry bushes etc. How to develop parts of the field into a forest garden?
+We have planted since 2015 other Corylus types and species as well as Juglans sp. and Carya sp. and of course several other fruit trees and berry bushes etc. How to develop parts of the field into a forest garden?
 How to develop the forest into a productive forest garden system?
 We tap birch for birch sap (sève de bouleau) and consider commercialising it.
 Planned production of tree seedlings for sale.

 vi) Vegetable garden & Perennial vegetables

 Mainly for own use but some products to be produced for sale, f.ex. fermented vegetables.
 Manual cultivation without machines.

 vii) Horse Powered Forestry and Farming

 Heating the house and sauna with wood requires some 10-15 cubic meters of fire wood.
 With more buildings we will need more.
 We have 6 ha of forest which easily produces 30 cubics of wood in terms of annual growth so the consumption of wood is sustainable.
 We need a few cubics for mushroom cultivation on logs.
 Wood is available but how to get it out of the forest after logging it?
 We do not want to invest in a tractor or ATV for that purpose so using horse power is a natural solution.
 A horse needs fodder which means producing hay and a limited volume of oats.
 Which brings us to horse powered farming.
 Quite a challenge which we have not started to address yet.